Binoy Behera, ADGP Bhuvaneswar had an excellent Interaction with the students in the guest lecture – My Life, My Passion.

 He stressed the importance of means to reach the goal rather than the goal itself.
 Motivated students to study and become what they love.
 Asked the students to have a proper role model by giving the example of Lal Bahadur Shastriji’s life.
 Giving a comparison between the American and the Indian societies in perspective of caste, creed and language, stressed the need to have a new perspective for India and told well how corruption can destroy the state and the values of its citizens.
 He reminded the students the words of Martin Luther King that the values learned from the classroom today will decide the governance laws of tomorrow.

-Beheraji presented his passion for wild life by showing his studies on elephants that he has been doing since past 25 years and how he survived an elephant attack.
+Beheraji presented his passion for wildlife by showing his studies on elephants that he has been doing since the past 25 years and how he survived an elephant attack.

 Some feedback from the students

-Goal is important but the aim to achieve the goal is further more important.
+The goal is important but the aim to achieve the goal is furthermore important.
 His passion.
-He taught us that we should take forward our career, not by killing our passion, instead career and passion should go hand in hand.
+He taught us that we should take forward our career, not by killing our passion, instead, career and passion should go hand in hand.
 This will make us happy in life. – Megha, Karwar

 Life is not about job, money and family.
 You cannot be happy with just money.
 You need to give time for your passion. – Dhanush B

-He taught us we should not be scared when we face any difficult problems – T Shashank Yadar
+He taught us we should not be scared when we face any difficult problems – T Shashank Yadav

 It was very exciting.
 I learned how to defend myself when I am attacked by an elephant. – Rohan K, Bangalore